jonhadfield/soba/README.md

 ## about

 soba is tool for backing up private and public git repositories hosted on the most popular hosting providers.
 It generates a [git bundle](https://git-scm.com/book/en/v2/Git-Tools-Bundling) that stores a backup of each repository as a single file.

 An unchanged git repository will create an identical bundle file so bundles will only be stored if a change has been made and will not produce duplicates.

 ## latest updates

+**1.1.3 released 2022-10-12**
+Fixes issues that resulted in only a subset of GitLab Projects being backed up.
+All Projects across GitLab will now be returned, based on the user's minimum access level.
+The default level is 'Reporter' and can be overriden by setting environment variable:
+`GITLAB_PROJECT_MIN_ACCESS_LEVEL` to the numeric value associated with the level shown [here](https://docs.gitlab.com/ee/api/members.html#valid-access-levels).
+Thanks to [@drummingdemon](https://github.com/drummingdemon) for all their help in testing this release.

 **1.1.2 released 2022-06-03**
 [Add feature](https://github.com/jonhadfield/soba/issues/9) to enable backup of project repos in GitLab groups